adamhalasz/nextjs/Readme.md

 # Next
-Because asynchronous calls suck out your brain without a proper async handler.
-This one is just 4 lines yet it solves a huge issue.
+A simple way to handle asychronous callbacks.
+The whole source code is just 4 lines!

 ### Install
 ```config